What Causes Male Pattern Hair Loss?

-You may experience shedding during the first 3-6 months of treatment.
-This generally, is an indication that the medication is working.
-Do not stop the medication if you see shedding.
-It takes up to a full year to see the effects of Finasteride, so be patient.
+You may experience increased shedding of hair during the first 3-6 months of treatment.
+This is widely considered an indication that the medication is working.
+Therefore, do not stop taking the medication if your shedding is noticeable; it can take up to a full year to see the full effects of Finasteride, so you need to be patient.

-Studies have shown that after five years of treatment, 90% of men taking finasteride experienced either a regrowth of new hair or a halt to their hair loss.
-Specifically, after five years, 48% of men demonstrated an increase in hair growth, 42% were rated as having no new hair loss while the remaining 10% were rated as having lost hair.
-In comparison, 6% of men treated with a placebo demonstrated an increase in hair growth.
-19% were rated as having no new hair loss while the remaining 75% were rated as having lost hair.
+Studies have shown that after five years of treatment, 90% of men taking Finasteride experienced either regrowth of new hair or a halt to their hair loss.
+Specifically, after five years, 48% of men demonstrated an increase in hair growth; 42% were rated as having no new hair loss; and the remaining 10% were rated as having lost hair.
+In comparison, 6% of men treated with a placebo demonstrated an increase in hair growth; 19% were rated as having no new hair loss; and the remaining 75% were rated as having lost hair.

-In the Hair Count Clinical Study hair counts showed an average gain of 277 hairs per one-inch circle at the end of 5 years.
-These hairs were significantly larger than the fine, miniaturised hair characteristic of balding.
-In the Hair Weight Clinical Study a 34% increase in hair weight was observed between Propecia and the placebo at 96 weeks.
+In the Hair Count Clinical Study, hair counts showed an average gain of 277 hairs per one-inch circle at the end of five years.
+These hairs were significantly larger than the fine, miniaturised hair that is a characteristic of balding.
+In the Hair Weight Clinical Study, a 34% increase in hair weight was also observed between Finasteride and the placebo at 96 weeks.

-Side effects from Finasteride at the 1mg dose are uncommon.
-However they can occur like side effects can occur with any medication if susceptible.
-The one-year drug related side effects were 1.5% greater than in the control group.
+Side effects from Finasteride at the 1mg dose are uncommon, but they can still occur if the patient is susceptible.
+In the studies above, one-year drug-related side effects were 1.5% greater than in the control group.
 The data showed that 3.8% of men taking Finasteride 1mg experienced some form of sexual dysfunction verses 2.1% in men treated with a placebo.
-The five-year side effects profile included: decreased libido (0.3%), erectile dysfunction (0.3%), and decreased volume of ejaculate (0.0%).
+The five-year side effects profile included decreased libido (0.3%), erectile dysfunction (0.3%), and decreased volume of ejaculate (0.0%).
 There has also been reports of gynecomastia – male breast tissue growth.

 Propecia and Hair Transplantation

-Finasteride has shown to be useful in complementing hair transplant for several reasons.
-Propecia works best in the younger patient who may not yet be a candidate for hair transplantation.
-Propecia is less effective in the front part of the scalp, the area where surgical hair restoration can offer the greatest cosmetic improvement.
-Propecia can re-grow hair, or stabilise hair loss, in the back part of the scalp where hair transplantation may not always be indicated.
+Finasteride has shown to be useful in complementing a hair transplant for several reasons.
+Firstly, Finasteride is less effective in the front part of the scalp, the area where surgical hair restoration can offer the greatest cosmetic improvement.
+Secondly, Finasteride can also regrow hair and/or stabilise hair loss in the back part of the scalp, where hair transplantation may not always be required.

-For those who choose not to take Propecia, or who cannot take it due to its side effects, the surgical hair restoration is just as effective.
+For those who choose not to take Propecia, or who cannot take it due to its side effects, surgical hair restoration is just as effective.
 The only difference is that Finasteride can prevent further hair loss whereas surgery cannot.
-Finasteride is not needed for a hair transplant to be successful or the transplanted hair to grow and be permanent.
+It should be noted that the success of a hair transplant is not dependent on taking Finasteride, nor is it required to make the transplanted hair grow and remain permanent.